 DMU clinic administration and the Department of Transportation (DOT) require anyone who prepares hazardous waste for transport have training every three years.
 This activity satisificies this required training.

 - Describe how the DOT regulations relate to the disposal of regulated medical waste.

-- Recognize the types of waste that are considered regulated medical waste, sharps and non-medical waste and how to properly dispose of each.
+- Recognize the types of waste that are considered regulated medical waste, sharps and non-medical waste.

-- Explain packing requirements related to Des Moines University.
+- Explain packing requirements related to Des Moines University policies and procedures.

 Date of original release: October 24, 2015

 Termination date: December 31, 2017